 Luc Bendza, Gabonese, and his wife Carol Wei Bendza, Chinese.
 Luc is a master in Chinese martial arts, an actor, film producer, and businessman.
 He has lived in China since 1983.
 He married his wife Carol in 2007 and they have one son together.
 Carol runs their tailoring shop in Beijing.

 Ellen Pao, Chinese American, is a lawyer and the former interim CEO of Reddit, an internet company.
 Ellen was previously a partner at Kleiner Perkins.
 In 2007, she married Alphonse “Buddy” Fletcher Jr., African American, a former hedge fund manager, and they have one daughter together.
+Unfortunately, the couple seperated in 2017 and are now working on getting a divorce.

 Mark Obama Ndesandjo is an accomplished pianist, artist, author, and businessman.
-He is also the half brother of President Barack Obama – they share the same father, but have different mothers.
+He is also the half-brother of President Barack Obama – they share the same father, but have different mothers.
 He is biracial, Kenyan and Jewish.
 His wife, Xue Hua Liu (aka Chloe) is Chinese and they live together in Shenzhen, China.
 They have been married since 2008.

 Kingsley Azieh Che is a Cameroonian businessman who started trading in Guangzhou, China in 2007.
 His business, Kingsley International Trading, supplies different commodities including clothing and building materials to Africa.
 Kingsley met and married his Chinese wife, Wang Shuang, in the Shanxi province in northwest China, and they have two kids together.